pulsar-edit/documentation/docs/infrastructure/configuration-api.md

 ## Reading config settings

 If you are writing a package that you want to make configurable, you’ll need to read config settings via the `atom.config` global.
-You can read the current value of a namespaced config key with `atom.config.get`:
+You can read the current value of a namespaced config key with {Config::get "atom.config.get"}:

 ```js
 // read a value with `config.get`